-The gut is the gateway to fueling your legs for Ultra-Endurance Races….so why do so many people get this pivotal step so wrong, with gut issues ranking in the top 2 reasons for DNFs in ultra races!
+The gut is the gateway to fuelling your legs for Ultra-Endurance Races….so why do so many people get this pivotal step so wrong, with gut issues ranking in the top 2 reasons for DNFs in ultra races!

-You train for literally months, you sacrifice sleep, family time and beers on a weekend to prepare your body and your legs for the endurance required to survive 50-100+ kilometres of grueling terrain.
+You train for literally months, you sacrifice sleep, family time and beers on a weekend to prepare your body and your legs for the endurance required to survive 50-100+ kilometres of gruelling terrain.
 So how, during months of training your legs and your mind, did you not think about how you were going to fuel yourself through this race?

-We asked one of our resident Sports Dietitians, Peta Carige to tell us the Do’s and Dont’s when it comes to fuelling for your next Ultra Endurance Race.
+We asked one of our resident Sports Dietitians, Peta Carige, to tell us the Do’s and Dont’s when it comes to fuelling for your next Ultra Endurance Race.

 You’ve seen plenty of runners with gut issues.
 Do runners typically seek advice early in the ultra career or after a few misadventures?

 I know I’m biased as the first thing I think of is food and nutrition, however it continues to amaze me how many clients I have come and see me who have done multiple ultra endurance events and suffered with severe gastro-intestinal tract (GIT) upset, vomiting, cramps or diarrhea and have only just thought they should maybe check their nutrition to see if that could help??